Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 Admin directory: `/administrator/`

 We need to find the creds to login to admin panel.
-Let's run `gobuster` again to see if we can find anything else.
+Let's run `gobuster` on admin login page to see if we can find anything else.
 (I used `-x` flag again to find files with certain extentions).
 You can use `-U` and `-P` to enter the creds for the authentication.

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkthroughs/thm/HA_Joker_CTF]